mastering-js/masteringjs.io/tutorials/chartjs/label-color.md

-With chartjs version 3.7.1, you can change the color of the labels.
+With ChartJS version 3.7.1, you can change the color of the labels by setting the `scales.x.ticks.color` and `scales.y.ticks.color` options.
-In version 3, chartjs changed how to configure the x and y axis of the graph.
-Instead of a array, it is now an object.
-Do not use version 2 as there is a bug where the x-axis options point to the y-axis options and vice versa.
+This doesn't work in ChartJS 2.x, you need to use ChartJS 3.

 ```html
 <style>